Ekkehard-Schulze/indoor-climate-logger/README.md

 3. To use 1-Wire sensors on a Raspberry Pi, activate the 1-Wire bus via raspi-config.
 The default Raspberry Pi GPIO pin for 1-Wire communication is GPIO4.
 You need a 4.7kΩ resistor between the data line and 3.3 volt.
-If you prefer crontab triggered 1-Wire sensor data logging, you can use https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi instead.
+If you only need 1-Wire based temperature data logging, you can use a simpler script provided in  https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi instead.

 4. On Linux systems _indoor-climate-logger.py_ uses the Linux kernel driver for 1-Wire temperature sensor readings.